-Spinal Stenosis is a medical condition characterized by the narrowing of the spinal canal, resulting in increased pressure on the spinal cord and nerve roots.
-This condition can be congenital or developed over time due to age-related changes in the spine, such as bone spurs and thickened ligaments.
-It can cause pain, numbness, and weakness in various body parts, depending on where it occurred.
+Spinal Stenosis is a medical condition characterized by the narrowing of the spinal canal, which results in increased pressure on the spinal cord and nerve roots.
+This condition can be congenital or develop over time due to age-related changes in the spine, such as bone spurs and thickened ligaments.
+Depending on where it occurs, it can cause pain, numbness, and weakness in various body parts.

 Symptoms associated with Spinal Stenosis

-The most common symptoms associated with spinal Stenosis include pain and numbness along the back or legs that worsens with standing or walking and is relieved after sitting down or leaning Spinal-Stenosis-Cure with stem cellsforward; tingling sensations in the arms; muscle weakness in the legs leading to difficulty walking for long distances; fatigue due spinal stenosis; urinary incontinence and constipation (IBD), mctd and headaches [1].
-For some patients with FMS, ligament injuries, hip injuries, shoulder and knee injuries the pain can also radiate outwards from where it is seen or experienced most commonly, making it difficult to complete daily activities.
+The most common symptoms associated with spinal Stenosis include pain and numbness along the back or legs that worsens with standing or walking and is relieved after sitting down or leaning forward; tingling sensations in the arms; muscle weakness in the legs leading to difficulty walking for long distances; fatigue due spinal stenosis; urinary incontinence and constipation (IBD), mctd and headaches [1].
+For some patients with FMS, ligament injuries, hip injuries, and shoulder and knee injuries, the pain can also radiate outwards from where it is seen or experienced most commonly, making it difficult to complete daily activities.

 Causes of Spinal Canal Stenosis